-So don’t feel like you have to be stuck with a turkey on Thanksgiving, but I will say if you are going to prepare meat for Thanksgiving that turkey might be a great off-grid choice.
+Don’t feel like you have to be stuck with a turkey on Thanksgiving, but I will say if you are going to prepare meat for Thanksgiving that turkey might be a great off-grid choice.
 You will need to find your turkey, whether you hunt it yourself or buy it from the store.

-But I have to tell you, fried turkey is probably my favorite way to prepare a turkey for Thanksgiving.
+I have to tell you, fried turkey is probably my favorite way to prepare a turkey for Thanksgiving.
 I love all of the different seasonings.
 It is very moist on the inside, and I love the crispy skin.

-So if you are looking for a way to prepare a turkey off-grid for the holidays, then this might be your best bet.
+If you are looking for a way to prepare a turkey off-grid for the holidays, then this might be your best bet.
 Here is how you deep fry a turkey.

 9. Easy Clean-Up

-So my recommendation would be to stock up on disposable plates, disposable cutlery, and napkins.
+My recommendation would be to stock up on disposable plates, disposable cutlery, and napkins.
 This may be more which you have to dispose of later, but it will save you time and effort.

 However, if you go with paper plates and napkins, then you could potentially compost those items.
 If you choose silverware, you could wash and reuse them, or you could take them to a recycling center if you are trying to lead a greener lifestyle.